jrsmth/angular/content/angular_material2.md

         ```
 * Themes
     * A Theme is a collection of colour palletes that help to give our application a custom look and feel.
+Angular Materials took an opinionated approach and defined a set of preselected colours and shades for us to choose from.
     * We can specify which of our predefined colours to apply to a given element by using ```primary```, ```accent``` or ```warn```.
     * Themes very useful when it comes to modifying the colour scheme of our UI - if we decide to change the 'primary' colour, we need only change it in one central place and then all instances where we have referenced ```color="primary"``` will be updated.
     * There is a tool to help you choose custom theme colours: